 Schoonmaker is a member of the board of directors for the Andy Warhol Foundation for the Visual Arts, Inc., in New York.

-Juline Chevalier, curator of education, is the president-elect for the North Carolina Art Education Association.
-She will begin her two-year term as president of the organization in January 2014.
+Juline Chevalier, curator of education, is the president for the North Carolina Art Education Association.
+She began her two-year term as president of the organization in January 2014.
 Chevalier is also the museum representative-elect for the Southeast Region of the National Art Education Association for 2013-2015.

-The museum received an exciting new $75,000 Art Works grant from the National Endowment for the Arts to work with public elementary school teachers and their students in the 2012-2013 and 2013-2014 school years.
+The museum received an exciting $75,000 Art Works grant from the National Endowment for the Arts to work with public elementary school teachers and their students in the 2012-2013 and 2013-2014 school years.
 The NEA grant allows the Nasher Museum’s education department and Durham public school teachers to create visual art and language arts lessons for kindergarten, first- and second-grade students using art from the museum’s collection.
 The lesson plans and activities meet the Common Core Curriculum Standards (adopted by 44 states) and 21st Century Skills (adopted by 15 states).
-The materials will be available on a new free website.
+The materials are available at wordsandpictures.nasher.duke.edu.